 GLP-1 Nutrition Support Package

-GLP-1 Nutrition Support Package Structure
+The GLP-1 Nutrition Support Package follows our 4-stage Integrated Nutritional Framework.

 1. In-depth Clinical Assessment: The first service in the package is an in-depth clinical assessment, which is broken into two parts:

 a.
 The first part of the assessment includes a review of personal and family medical history, recent lab results, current medications and nutritional supplements, as well as your waist and hip measurements (10 minutes).
+Once the assessment visit is confirmed, we will send you the link to the Personal and Family Medical History Form to complete and return to us before the first visit.

 b.
 The second part of the assessment is a comprehensive dietary and lifestyle review, where I will collect detailed information, including what you like to eat and when, food likes and dislikes, religious, cultural, or ethical dietary restrictions, and other factors that impact your health and weight, such as sleep habits and activity level (50 minutes).